Symptoms Of A Brake Fluid Leak : Causes & Leak Repair Cost

 Brake Master Cylinder Leaking

-The brake master cylinder transfers brake fluid under hydraulic pressure through a pipeline to the wheel’s brake calipers when the brake pedal is depressed, which is how the hydraulic braking system works.
+Whenever the hydraulic brake pedal is pressed, the brake master cylinder sends brake fluid under hydraulic pressure through a pipeline to the wheel’s brake calipers piston, causing the piston to apply pressure to the brake pads while squeezing the rotor.

 But sometimes brake fluid starts leaking from the brake master cylinder.
-Therefore, a leaking master cylinder is also a reason for brake fluid leakage.
+Therefore a leaking master cylinder is also a cause of brake fluid leaking.

 2. Damaged Brake Fluid Pipe Line